angela-d/autohosts/README.md

 Firefox:

 - Enter `about:preferences` on your address bar and in the search box, enter `dns` > Settings > scroll to the bottom and un-tick `Enable DNS over HTTPS`

+### Known Bugs / To Fix
+If your PC is on **and networking is off / no internet connection** *and* autohosts' cron is triggered, your hosts file will only have additions from the custom list.